tripasect/lyricsx-musixmatch/README.md

 - Alfred (Optional: Only if you want to run the script with a hotkey or a keyword.)

 # Installation
 - Make sure you have LyricsX, SpotiPy and Syrics installed.
 Modify the .command file to add your client_id, client_secret and the path to nowplaying-cli-1.1.0.command.
-I think my MacOS username is everywhere throught the .command file.
-Make sure to replace that with your username.
 - Make the .command file executable if needed and execute it.
 It should do what it's supposed to do.
 - Additionaly, you can add a trigger for its execution as an Alfred workflow.